levibostian/ExpressjsBlanky/docs/PRIVATE_DOCKER_REGISTRY.md

 # Create the registry

 As long as you have a GitHub account, you have a registry!
-If you have an organization, you may need to [enable the registry feature](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/enabling-github-container-registry-for-your-organization).
+All you need to do is [enable the container registry support](https://docs.github.com/en/free-pro-team@latest/packages/getting-started-with-github-container-registry/enabling-improved-container-support).

 # Login to `docker`